How To Fish Lake Isabella | Your Lake Isabella Fishing Report

 Camp 9

-For vertical emergent vegetation such as tall tulles/cattails or patches of thin twig-like reeds, you can use a frog lure, flipping lure, heavy vegetation punching bait.
-If it’s breezing and you’re fishing emergent vertical vegetation, consider switching to a spinnerbait, swim jig, or chatterbait.
+In the case of vertical emergent vegetation like tall tulles/cattails or thin twig-like reed patches, use frog lures, flipping lures, or heavy vegetation punching baits.
+If it’s breezy and you’re fishing emergent vertical vegetation, switch to spinnerbaits, swim jigs, or chatterbaits.

-Fish the weedline edges parallel with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs or chatterbaits.
+Parallel fish the weedline edges with crankbaits, lipless crankbaits, spinnerbaits, frog lures, soft plastic swimbaits, umbrella rigs, swim jigs, underspin jigs, or chatterbaits.

 Look carefully you will see the primary channel and a secondary channel…